dkshakya04/product_list/README.md

-#Assessment : List Products and favourite products with add and remove featutes.
+#Assignment : List Products and favourite products with add and remove featutes.

 Requirements:
 1. Node v14 or above